Speculative Trading, Prospect Theory and Transaction Costs: Main results

 Taking supremum on both sides leads to $\mathcal{V}(p)\leq V_2(p)$.

-To complete the proof, it is sufficient to demonstrate that $J(p;\tau^*,\nu^*)=V_2(p)$ where $\tau^*,\nu^*$ are defined in \eqref{eq:optstoptime}.
+To complete the proof, it is sufficient to show $J(p;\tau^*,\nu^*)=V_2(p)$ where $\tau^*,\nu^*$ are defined in \eqref{eq:optstoptime}.
 This can be directly verified under the various cases covered in Proposition \ref{prop:entry} and \ref{prop:entryspecial} with different initial price level $p$.

 As an example, we cover Case (2)(a) in Proposition \ref{prop:entry} and a level of $p$ such that $p<p_1^*$.
 We can deduce from the shape of $V_2$ in this case that $\tau^*=\inf\{t\geq 0: P_t\notin(0,p_1^*)\}$.
-Since $\beta>0$, there are two possibilities: the asset price reaches the purchase target level $p_1^*$ in a finite time which happens with probability $\mathbb{P}(\tau^*<\infty|P_0=p)=\frac{p^{\beta}}{(p_1^*)^\beta}$; or it never reaches $p_1^*$ in a finite time such that the agent never enters the trade where he faces a realized utility of $U(-R)$, and this happens with probability $\mathbb{P}(\tau^*=\infty|P_0=p)=1-\frac{p^{\beta}}{(p_1^*)^\beta}$.
+Since $\beta>0$, there are two possibilities: the asset price reaches the purchase target level $p_1^*$ in a finite time which happens with probability $\mathbb{P}[\tau^*<\infty|P_0=p]=\frac{p^{\beta}}{(p_1^*)^\beta}$; or it never reaches $p_1^*$ in a finite time such that the agent never enters the trade where he faces a realized utility of $U(-R)$, and this happens with probability $\mathbb{P}[\tau^*=\infty|P_0=p]=1-\frac{p^{\beta}}{(p_1^*)^\beta}$.
 In the first scenario, after the agent purchases the asset at price $p_1^*$ he will sell the asset when its price further increases to $x^*:=\frac{c}{\gamma}(\lambda p_1^*+\Psi+R)$.
-The conditional probability of a successful sale is $\mathbb{P}(\nu^*<\infty|P_{\tau^*}=p_1^*)=\frac{(p_1^*)^{\beta}}{(x^*)^\beta}$ where the realized utility is $U(\gamma x^*-\lambda p_1^*-\Psi-R)$.
-Otherwise, the target sale level is never reached with conditional probability $\mathbb{P}(\nu^*=\infty|P_{\tau^*}=p_1^*)=1-\frac{(p_1^*)^{\beta}}{(x^*)^\beta}$ where the realized utility becomes $U(-\lambda p_1^*-\Psi-R)$.
+The conditional probability of a successful sale is $\mathbb{P}[\nu^*<\infty|P_{\tau^*}=p_1^*]=\frac{(p_1^*)^{\beta}}{(x^*)^\beta}$ where the realized utility is $U(\gamma x^*-\lambda p_1^*-\Psi-R)$.
+Otherwise, the target sale level is never reached with conditional probability $\mathbb{P}[\nu^*=\infty|P_{\tau^*}=p_1^*]=1-\frac{(p_1^*)^{\beta}}{(x^*)^\beta}$ where the realized utility becomes $U(-\lambda p_1^*-\Psi-R)$.
 Then we can directly compute

 where we have used the definition that $x^*:=\frac{c}{\gamma}(\lambda p_1^*+\Psi+R)$ and the fact that $c$ is the solution to \eqref{eq:eqC}.
 The other cases can be handled similarly. \end{proof}